Combinatron/Notes/README.md

 ## Definition (Stable)

-See (semantics2)[semantics2] for the current definition and operational semantics of the Combinatron.
+See [semantics2](semantics2) for the current definition and operational semantics of the Combinatron.
 A more accessible version is needed, but this suffices for now.

 ## Virtual Implementation (WIP)

-See (emu.hs)[emu.hs] for a virtual implementation of the machine in Haskell.
+See [emu.hs](emu.hs) for a virtual implementation of the machine in Haskell.
 Ignore emu.c for now, it was mostly useful as an exploratory exercise and for figuring out memory layouts.